tkalman/rdawg-pidinst__white-paper/datacite-cookbook/metadata.rst

 `ResourceType`
   DataCite DOIs are for many different types of objects, so there is a need to indicate the type.
-This is mandatory in the DataCite Schema.
-Obviously, for an instrument DOI there should be an indication that this DOI identifies an instrument instance.
-In DataCite, `ResourceType` is free text, but it has a subproperty `resourceTypeGeneral` having a controlled list of values with defined types of resources.
-Unfortunately, as of this writing, non of these values would fit for an instrument, so we recommend to set `ResourceType` to `Instrument` with `resourceTypeGeneral=Other`.\ [#dc_resource]_
+This is mandatory in the DataCite Schema.  `ResourceType` is free text, but even more relevant is the subproperty `resourceTypeGeneral` having a controlled list of values with defined types of resources.
+Set `resourceTypeGeneral=Instrument` here.

 `FundingReference`
   This is optional in the DataCite Schema, but it may be useful to